-- Pharaoh campground located in the heart of Garden of the Gods. - The creek along Gape Hollow Road is usually wet.
+- Pharaoh campground located in the heart of Garden of the Gods. - The creek along Gape Hollow Road is usually wet. - Herod Baptist Church has a fridge under the pavilion filled with water and snacks for hikers.

 - Pharaoh campground - Indian Point is 0.6 miles off trail but a very popular camping spot. - Along the first half of the trail to Herod there are numerous frequently used campsites.
 They are very popular on the weekend for overnight camping.